Rachel Marsh, Ph.D.

 Columbia University and the New York State Psychiatric Insitute

 She is the recipient of NIMH-funded grants, NARSAD Young Investigator Award, an award from the Sackler Institute for Developmental Psychobiology, and an award from the Tourette Syndrome Association.
-She is currently recruiting adolescents with Bulimia Nervosa (12 to 18 years) for an NIMH-funded longitudinal multimodal MRI study of neural factors that contribute to the development and persistence of the disorder.
+She is currently conducting NIMH-funded imaging studies of adolescents with Bulimia Nervosa, and children and adults with Obsessive-Compulsive Disorder.

 Undergraduate: Skidmore College, B.A., 1993-1997